-It shall be the duty of the said commission to formulate and recommend safe and practical standards and specifications for the installation, alteration and use of electrical equipment designed to meet the necessities and conditions that prevail in the City of Chicago, to recommend reasonable rules and regulations governing the issuance of electrical permits by the electrical inspection section of the bureau of field inspections and to recommend reasonable fees to be paid for electrical inspections made by the electrical inspection section of the bureau of field inspection section of the bureau of field inspections section of the bureau of field inspections.
+It shall be the duty of the said commission to formulate and recommend safe and practical standards and specifications for the installation, alteration and use of electrical equipment designed to meet the necessities and conditions that prevail in the City of Chicago, to recommend reasonable rules and regulations governing the issuance of electrical permits by the electrical inspection section of the bureau of field inspections and to recommend reasonable fees to be paid for electrical inspections made by the electrical inspection section of the bureau of field inspections.
 The standards and specifications, rules and regulations governing the issuance of such permits and fees so recommended, shall become effective upon the passage of an ordinance adopting the same by the city council.
 All such fees shall be paid to the city comptroller.
-The commission may also hold hearings contesting the suspension, revocation or reinstatement of a license, certificate or registration issued pursuant to Chapters 4-290 and 4-292 Chapter 13-12 of this Code in the same manner as the procedure utilized by boards of examiners under Section 2-116-280 of this Code for license suspension or revocation and under Section 2-116-290 of this Code for license reinstatement.
+The commission may also hold hearings contesting the suspension, revocation or reinstatement of a license, certificate or registration issued pursuant to Chapters 4-290 and 4-292 Chapter 13-12 of this Code in the same manner as the procedure utilized by boards of examiners under Section 2-116-280 of this Code for license reinstatement.